gavinlyonsrepo/ST7735_TFT_RPI/README.md

 Overview
 --------------------------------------------
 * Name: ST7735_TFT_RPI
 * Description:

 0. Library for TFT SPI LCD, ST7735 Driver, RED PCB v1.1, 1.44'', 128 x 128 pixels.
 no SD card holder.
-1. Raspberry Pi C library, gcc complier.
+1. Dynamic install-able Raspberry Pi C library, gcc complier.
 2. Inverse colour, rotate, sleep, idle mode & verticaly scroll methods supported.
 3. Five fonts
 4. Graphics class included.
-5. Full Bitmap supported.
+5. 24 bit and 16 color Bitmap supported.
 6. Hardware and Software SPI
 7. Dependency: bcm2835 Library

 * Author: Gavin Lyons
 * Port of my PIC library at [github link.](https://github.com/gavinlyonsrepo/pic_16F18346_projects)
 * Created: May 2021
 * Developed on
     1. Raspberry PI 3 model b,
-    2. C++ complier g++ (Raspbian 6.3.0-18)
+    2. C complier gcc (Raspbian 6.3.0-18)
     3. Raspbian 9.13 stretch OS
     4. bcm2835 Library 1.68

 Installation
 ------------------------------

-1. Make sure SPIbus is enabled on your raspberry PI
+1. Make sure SPI bus is enabled on your raspberry PI

 2. Install the dependency bcm2835 Library if not installed (at time of writing latest version is 1.68.)
-	* The bcm2835 library is a dependency and provides I2C bus, delays and GPIO control.
+	* The bcm2835 library  provides SPI bus, delays and GPIO control.
 	* Install the C libraries of bcm2835, [Installation instructions here](http://www.airspayce.com/mikem/bcm2835/)

 3. Download the STT735_TFT_RPI library
 	* Open a Terminal in a folder where you want to download,build & test library
 	* Run following command to download from github.

 ```sh
 curl -sL https://github.com/gavinlyonsrepo/ST7735_TFT_RPI/archive/1.1.tar.gz | tar xz
 ```

 4. Run "make" to run the makefile in "src" folder to install library, it will be installed to usr/lib and usr/include

 ```sh
 cd ST7735_TFT_RPI-1.1
 sudo make
 ```

 5. Next step is to test TFT and installed library with the main.c test file.
-Wire up your OLED.
-Next enter the example folder and run the makefile in THAT folder, This makefile builds the examples file using the just installed library. and creates a test exe file in "bin".
+Wire up your TFT.
+Next enter the example folder and run the makefile in THAT folder, This second makefile builds the examples file using the just installed library. and creates a test exe file in "bin".
 Be sure to use "sudo" as the bcm2835 requires root permissions by default [ see here for more details on that](http://www.airspayce.com/mikem/bcm2835/) you should now see the test routines in that file running on TFT.

 ```sh
 cd example/